Force generation principles in dividing cells

 Principal Investigator (Professor of Quantitative Cell and Molecular Biology and Director of Industrial Innovation at QMUL)

-Viji M. Draviam is a Professor in Quantitative Cell and Molecular Biology at the School of Biological and Chemical Sciences, Queen Mary University of London and a Turing Research Fellow at The Alan Turing Institute.
-Her research interest is in the area of cell division and force generation, with a focus on the molecular basis for pathologies associated with cell division defects.
-To translate her group's research findings, Viji develops computational, molecular and optoelectronic tools with industry partners worldwide, Zeiss, Exscientia, MSD and Heptares.
-Viji leads the Center for Cell Dynamics, co-leads the AI for Drug Discovery UKRI/BBSRC-CTP and chairs the Research & Training Committee for BBSRC's flagship LIDo-DTP program.
 She started her independent research as a Cancer Research UK Career Development Fellow at the University of Cambridge and a Senior Fellow of Wolfson College, Cambridge.
 Draviam received a PhD from Trinity College, University of Cambridge and an MSc from the National Centre for Biological Sciences, Bangalore.
 Her post-doctoral work was with Peter Sorger at the Department of Systems Biology, Harvard Medical School and MIT, while her PhD work was with Jon Pines at the Gurdon Institute, University of Cambridge.
 She is a Nehru Scholar and fellow of the Cambridge Commonwealth Trust.
 She is the cofounder of CellCentives, an international clinical initiative to help eradicate Tuberculosis and a co-mentor of ENERGISE campaign that promotes STEM education among women students.
 Explore more .

 PhD student

 Xinhong graduated from the joint undergraduate program launched by Nanchang University (China) and Queen Mary University of London (UK), with a clinical medicine and biomedical sciences double bachelor degrees.
 She is now a final-year PhD student at Queen Mary University of London.
 Her project is focused on detecting the molecular mechanisms driving aneuploidy in cancers, especially the molecular interactions involved during the kinetochore-microtubule attachment.
-Awards: CSC studentship (2019-2023)

 PhD student

-Chris is a third-year PhD student within the BBSRC-funded London Interdisciplinary Doctoral Programme (LIDo).
-Before joining the Draviam lab, Chris obtained an integrated Masters (MSci) in Cell Biology from University College London (UCL).
 Being a cell biologist at heart, Chris is now looking to expand his scientific horizons by undertaking an interdisciplinary iCASE PhD project in collaboration with Image Solutions (IMSOL).
 His PhD project involves the implementation of the highly innovative Electrically Tunable Lens (ETL) technology for the meticulous investigation of spindle dynamics within the millisecond regime.
-In addition, Chris will be developing AI tools that would enable the automated analysis of the large volume of data generated.
-In his free time, Chris enjoys playing volleyball, philosophy, and cooking.
-Awards: BBSRC LIDo iCASE (2020-2024)

 PhD student

 Saanjbati is a third-year PhD student in the Draviam laboratory.
 Saanjbati completed her MSc in Biomedical and Molecular Sciences Research at King’s College London.
 The main goal of her project is to study the interaction of the microtubule-associated protein, Astrin, with a serine/threonine phosphatase, protein phosphatase 1 (PP1).
 To address this question, she will use a combination of molecular and cell biology along with structural biology tools.
 By defining the structural and molecular basis of the Astrin-PP1 interaction, she aims to uncover how cells monitor their chromosome-microtubule attachment status and prevent chromosomal instability.
 In her free time, Saanjbati enjoys music, literature, reading, and travelling.
-Awards: QMUL Principal’s Studentship (2020-2024)

 PhD student

 Catalina is a second-year PhD student at the School of Biological and Chemical Sciences, Queen Mary University of London (UK).
 Before starting her PhD, she achieved a bachelor's degree in Genomics Biotechnology from Universidad Autónoma de Sinaloa (México).
 Her BSc project involved the investigation of genetic events related to cancer.
 Subsequently, she worked at a molecular biology lab in Salud Digna (México) diagnosing SARS-CoV-II during the COVID-19 pandemic.
 Her research at the Draviam Lab is focused on studying microtubule interactions with the kinetochore during the cell cycle and how defects in this process drive aneuploidy in cancer.
-Awards: CONACyT scholarship (2021-2025)

 PhD student